xnr1661/Technical_Assessment/README.md

 # Technical_Assessment
 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 # Your Task
-- Refactor the code to follow all the SOLID principles and add a test coverage of 100%
+- Refactor the code to follow all the SOLID principles and add a test as much as you can, minimun all public methods.
 - Please commit small refactors each time with descritive title
-- Between the first and last commit (max 4h)
+- Between the first commit with initial and unmodified code and last commit (max 4h)

 # Requirements
 - You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.